alxtsg/Bandwidth/README.md

 ## Installation ##

-0. `node index.js`
+0. `npm install --production`

+## Configuration ##

+Make a copy of `.env.template` and name the new file as `.env`.
+The `.env` file controls the following:

+* `INTERFACE`: The network interface name.
+* `LOG_FILE`: The path of log file.
+If the path is a relative path, it is relative to the installation directory.

 ## Usage ##

-Run the application, a CSV file `bandwidth.csv` is produced.
+Run the application:

-In case of errors, error logs will be written to `error.log`.

-The configuration file `config.json` controls the following:

-* interface: The name of network interface which you want to collect bandwidth usage data from.
-For example `em0`.

-## Examples ##

-Assuming you want to collect bandwidth usage from the network interface `em0`, prepare `config.json` with the following:

 ```
-{
-  "interface": "em0"
-}
+node index.js
 ```

-Then run the application by `node index.js`.
-A CSV file containing 4 columns will be generated:
+A CSV file is produced at the location as specified in `LOG_FILE`.
+The CSV file contains the following columns:

 1. The date of bandwidth usage collection, in the format `YYYY-MM-DD`.
 2. The number of incoming bytes.